mjordan/islandora_bagger/README.md

 `./bin/console app:islandora_bagger:process_queue --queue var/islandora_bagger.queue`

-Typically, this command would be executed from within a scheduled job, e.g, `cron`.
+Typically, this command would be executed from within a scheduled job managed by `cron`.
+This command iterates through the queue in fist-in, first-out order.
+Once processed, the entry is removed from the queue.

 ## Customizing the Bags